 Student Music Project

-For the past two months, Shirley, one of our Linwood Campus students, has been going to the Aims Community Centre to work with Wes mixing music, songwriting and rapping.
+Since September 2019, Shirley, one of our Linwood Campus students, has been going to the Aims Community Centre to work with Wes mixing music, songwriting and rapping.